Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Introduction

 \subsection{Structure of the Paper}

 The paper is structured as follows.
 Section~\ref{sec:notations, definitions and setup} serves to define the notation and to introduce some necessary concepts such as the Kronecker and Minkowski sum, as well as to describe some of their useful properties.
 In Section~\ref{sec: QNNs general}, we discuss the representation of Quantum Neural Networks (QNNs) as finite Fourier series and explain how the frequency spectrum can be expressed in terms of the generator's spectrum.
 This holds true for various selections of $N$ and $L$, encompassing both parallel and sequential approaches.
 In Section~\ref{sec: Spectral Invariance Under Area-Preserving Transformations}, we show that the frequency spectrum of a QNN solely relies on the area $A=RL$ and remains independent of the specific assignment of sub-generators to layers and qubits.
 This observation elucidates the symmetry observed between single-qubit and single-layer QNNs commonly reported in the literature.
-In section~\ref{sec: Maximal Frequency Spectrum for 2-Dimensional Sub-Generators} we prove maximality results for the frequency spectrum of QNNs with $2$-dimensional sub-generators, while section~\ref{sec:k-dimensional generators} addresses the case of arbitrary-dimensional sub-generators.
+In Section~\ref{sec: Maximal Frequency Spectrum for 2-Dimensional Sub-Generators} we prove maximality results for the frequency spectrum of QNNs with $2$-dimensional sub-generators, while Section~\ref{sec:k-dimensional generators} addresses the case of arbitrary-dimensional sub-generators.
+In Section \ref{sec:examples}, we give some numerical examples and provide some practical insights.